 Make sure the humidity in the indoor habitat remains high and keep the nighttime temperature above 75 degrees Fahrenheit.
 These changes mimic summer-like conditions and will usually keep your indoor turtle active all winter.

 It is not necessary to brumate pet box turtles.
-Very young or newly acquired turtles should not be brumated, but they should be kept in indoor habitats during the winter.
+Very young or newly acquired turtles should not be brumated.
+Instead, they should be kept in indoor habitats during the winter.

 It is not necessary to brumate pet turtles.
-Very young or newly acquired turtles should not be brumated, but they should be kept in indoor habitats during the winter.
+Very young or newly acquired turtles should not be brumated.
+Instead, they should be kept in indoor habitats during the winter.

-If your area is unsuitable for safe brumation due to climate, predators or unsuitable soils, do not allow them to brumate in the ground.
+The climate, predators, or unsuitable soils make your area unsafe for brumation.
+In such cases, do not allow them to brumate in the ground.
 Instead, use artificial hibernacula or keep them active all winter in indoor habitats.
 Only healthy box turtles that have eaten well all summer should be hibernated.

-Turtles that have recently recovered from illness or currently have swollen or closed eyes, discharge from the nares or mouth, runny stools, swellings on the head, are underweight, or have open wounds or prolapsed organs should not be hibernated.
+Turtles should not be hibernated if they have recently recovered from illness.
+They should also avoid hibernation if they currently have swollen or closed eyes.
+Discharge from the nares or mouth is another reason to avoid hibernation.
+Runny stools are also concerning.
+Swellings on the head, being underweight, open wounds, or prolapsed organs are also conditions that prevent hibernation.
 When any of these symptoms exist, have them examined by a veterinarian.

 Brumation Checklist

-• Get a fecal test to look for parasites and veterinary exam a month before hibernation.
+- Get a fecal test to look for parasites and a veterinary exam a month before hibernation.

-• Stop feeding the turtle at least two to three weeks before brumation begins to insure the turtle has an empty stomach and intestines.
+- Stop feeding the turtle at least two to three weeks before brumation begins.
+This will ensure the turtle has an empty stomach.
+It also ensures the intestines are empty.

 Preparing for Brumation

 Offer more vegetables rich in vitamin A during the last month of warm weather.
-These include sweet potatoes, carrots, pumpkin and winter squashes.
-You can also add a few drops of cod liver oil to food or a soluble or liquid vitamin-A-rich supplement to the water once a week for a month before they stop eating.
+These include sweet potatoes, carrots, pumpkin, and winter squashes.
+You can add a few drops of cod liver oil to food once a week.
+Alternatively, add a soluble or liquid vitamin A-rich supplement to the water once a week.
+Do this for a month before they stop eating.

 Be careful not to overuse vitamin A supplements because hypervitaminosis A can occur.